U.S., European airlines halt flights to Israel due to instability

 Air carriers in the United States and Europe on Tuesday halted flights to Tel Aviv after warnings from governmental agencies in an effort to ensure passenger safety as turmoil in Israel and the region intensified.

-U.S. carriers Delta Air Lines (DAL.N), American Airlines Group (AAL.O) and United Airlines (UAL.N) were the first to announce cancellations, followed by flight stoppages by European carriers, including Germany's Lufthansa (LHAG.DE) and Air France (AIRF.PA).
+U.S. carriers Delta Air Lines, American Airlines Group and United Airlines were the first to announce cancellations, followed by flight stoppages by European carriers, including Germany's Lufthansa and Air France.

 Air Berlin, Germany's second-largest carrier, also said it halted its flights through Wednesday, citing the situation on the ground.
 Throughout the day, several airlines rerouted or turned back flights already headed to Israel's financial center.